VikkiWalls/30-Day-Map-Challenge-2023/README.md

 #### Notes:
-* Inspired by last year's lines [map](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022#lines) Really struggled with todays theme, I had several really cool ideas but there was eiter no data, no information on how to achieve the idea, or no time.
+* Inspired by last year's lines [map](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022#lines) Really struggled with todays theme, I had several really cool ideas but there was either no data, no information on how to achieve the idea, or no time.
 Beware of the data, that file is a monster, it took ages to run just the import statement!

 [!Run Time](https://github.com/VikkiWalls/30-Day-Map-Challenge-2023-Live/blob/main/Day%2017%20import.png?raw=true "Screenshot of 14 minute runtime for the python import shapefile statement")